 Open Sensor offset1 tool's property and set the Offset value to the negative of the measured Avg Op Current in the previous step.

-3. Click Numerical simulation and real-time prototyping Run button to run the control algorithm in real-time.
+Click to run the control algorithm in real-time.

-4. Gradually increment the duty cycle from 0 to 0.5 in steps of 0.05.
-If a fault occurs, stop the model by clicking on Numerical simulation and real-time prototyping Stop button button.
+Gradually increment the duty cycle from 0 to 0.5 in steps of 0.05.
+If a fault occurs, stop the model by clicking on button.

-1. Set the switching frequency to 100 kHz.
-To do this, double click on the project node, Workbench project logo BoostConverter, in the Explorer.
-Go to the next page by clicking the Property class next page icon in the property dock or choosing Device configuration from the drop-down menu.
+Set the switching frequency to 100 kHz.
+To do this, double click on the project node, BoostConverter, in the Explorer.
+Go to the next page by clicking the in the property dock or choosing Device configuration from the drop-down menu.
 Change that the Frequency within PWM Configuration to 100000.

-2. Click Numerical simulation and real-time prototyping Run button to run the control algorithm in real-time.
+Click to run the control algorithm in real-time.

-3. If an undervoltage fault occurs, slightly increase the input voltage above 15 V but less than 16 V. Stop the model by clicking on Numerical simulation and real-time prototyping Stop button and rerun it.
+If an undervoltage fault occurs, slightly increase the input voltage above 15 V but less than 16 V. Stop the model by clicking on and rerun it.

-4. Gradually increment the duty cycle from 0 to 0.3.
-If a fault occurs, stop the model by clicking on Numerical simulation and real-time prototyping Stop button button and re-run the model.
+Gradually increment the duty cycle from 0 to 0.3.
+If a fault occurs, stop the model by clicking on button and re-run the model.

 Measure the peak-peak inductor ripple current.
 This will be used to compute the inductance value.